-Erica Howard, Associate Professor in the School of Law, contextualises France’s fight over banning the burkini.
-Drawing on her expertise in freedom of religion and religious discrimination, Erica suggests that the ban could be the new dividing line between France and its Muslim population.
+Dr Erica Howard contextualises France’s fight over banning the burkini.
+Drawing on her expertise in freedom of religion and religious discrimination, she suggests that the ban could be the new dividing line between France and its Muslim population.

 In the last couple of days there have been a number of articles about the so-called ‘burkini bans’ on the beaches of about 30 municipalities in France.
 A burkini – a portmanteau made up of the words ‘burqa’ and ‘bikini’ – is a full-body swimsuit that covers the whole body with the exception of the face, hands and feet.

 A burqa covers women completely including the face, with only a slit or a gauze patch over the eyes.
 So a burkini is different from a burqa, as a burkini leaves the face of the wearer free.
 Last Friday, the urgent applications judge of France’s highest administrative court, the Conseil d’État, suspended a ban imposed on the wearing of the burkini by the Mayor of Villeneuve-Loubet.
 Although the ban is generally referred to as a ‘burkini ban’, the word burkini is not mentioned.
 The municipal order, like the other orders in force in France at present, bans the wearing, on the beach, of any piece of clothing demonstrating an obvious religious affiliation.